-A student terminated for violating the policies must appeal in writing to the Campus Director for re-entry before the start of the term in which s/he wishes to return.
+A student terminated for violating the policies mustappeal in writing to the Campus Director for re-entry.
+The Campus Director will review the student's circumstances and determine when the student can rejoin the program .
 In addition, any student who ceased attendance and whose grades in the last semester of attendance caused him or her to meet the minimum standards must go through the same appeal process.
 The appeal procedure described in the preceding section applies.

-If the appeal is granted, the re-entering student will be placed on probation during the term of return.
+If the appeal is granted, the re-entering student will be placed on probation for a period of 12 weeks.
 The student must meet the minimum standards required to continue in the program.
 The student must successfully retake courses previously failed so that the recalculated GPA and successful completion percentage meets or exceeds the minimum requirements.
 Some form of academic evaluation must be conducted by the Campus Director to determine that the student has the desire and the academic ability to progress satisfactorily in the program.
 A student is allowed one and only one re-entry appeal after being academically terminated.